Dermatitis

 Treatment and prevention:

-The treatment for dermatitis varies, depending on the cause and your symptoms
+The treatment for Atopic Dermatitis varies depending on the cause, and can include the following:

 - Topical treatments such as corticosteroid creams, anti-inflammatory creams, gels or ointments